Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 Longing for that ultimate spa break?
 One of the best things to do in Greece is to rejuvenate in its gorgeous scenery and relax.
 Add a touch of Greek spa wellness and holistic treatments, and you will feel the stress melt away from your body.
 Tweak up the experience with a luxury spa getaway at opulent spa resorts overlooking the blue sea at Angsana Corfu Hotel & Spa, Amanzoe, Six Senses Spa Elounda, and Andronis Concept Wellness Resort, to name a few.

-Go Island Hopping
+Island Hopping

 A large body of water surrounded by mountains at santorini island in Greece.

-Visit Santorini Sans the Crowds
+Explore Santorini Without the Crowds

 The iconic image of Santorini’s striking blue-domed churches set against the backdrop of pristine white-washed structures and dramatic cliffs, framed by the endless expanse of the shimmering cerulean sea, is a sight that sears itself indelibly into the mind of anyone fortunate enough to witness it.
-As the summer crowds ebb, Santorini is one of the best places to visit in Greece in October unhindered and at your own pace.
-Wandering the quaint, winding streets, get hypnotised by the tantalising aromas of freshly baked bread, sizzling seafood, and the fragrance of olive oil and citrus that permeates the air.
+As the summer crowds ebb, Santorini is one of the best places to visit in Greece in October, unhindered and at your own pace.
+Wandering the quaint, winding streets, get hypnotized by the tantalizing aromas of freshly baked bread, sizzling seafood, and the fragrance of olive oil and citrus that permeates the air.
 Locals and tourists alike linger over rich, strong Greek coffee and indulge in traditional pastries while soaking in the laid-back island ambience of this lively and inviting cafe culture.

 Places to See in Greece in October

-Apart from the above things to do in Greece in October, visit these remarkable Greek isles that are not frequently included in travel itineraries to venture beyond what’s familiar and enjoy extraordinary island getaways.
+Apart from the above things to do in Greece in October, visit these remarkable Greek islands that are not frequently included in travel itineraries to venture beyond what’s familiar and enjoy extraordinary island getaways.
 It’s time to take a journey to the island less travelled.

 Zakynthos Island